In this post, you will see:

 The Files app that comes with the Android device always displays file extensions.

 Show or Hide File Extensions in Astro (Android)

-You can hide or display file extensions for individual or all folders in Astro.
+You can hide or display file extensions for an individual or all folders in Astro.

 Remember that all folders setting doesn’t override the single folder setting.